All of these restaurants emphasize local ingredients,

 San Carlos Street at Ocean Avenue

-This bright, airy restaurant is a favorite gathering place for anyone looking for a casual atmosphere and a stellar breakfast, lunch or dinner.
-The chefs here source only the best local and organic ingredients for their seasonally driven menu.
-Sign up online to receive Belle’s pop-up calendar and to hear about its special events.
-Enjoy your meal next to the fire pit or take advantage of the curbside pickup service to take it home.
-Open W– Su 8am–8pm, M–Tu 8am–5pm.
+This bright, airy restaurant is a favorite gathering place among families, hipsters and others of all ages looking for a casual atmosphere and a stellar breakfast, lunch, dinner or freshly pressed juice.
+Chef Kyle Odell and pastry chef Eden Hutchison source only the best local and organic ingredients for their seasonally driven menus.
+Sign up online to receive Belle’s pop-up calendar and its changing Farmers’ Market Friday offerings.
+Wednesdays are Game Night.
+Enjoy your meal next to the fire pit or take advantage of the curbside pickup service to bring it home.
+Open W–Su 8am–8pm, M–Tu 8am– 5pm.

 Earthbound Farm’s Farm Stand Organic Kitchen